Mansour Abbas: 2021–2022

-In January 2021, in the buildup to the 2021 elections, the United Arab List split from the Joint List.
+In January 2021, in the buildup to the 2021 elections, Ra'am split from the Joint List.
 Analysts attributed the split to a larger, more fundamental disagreement about whether to engage fully with Israeli politics as a means to improve quality of life for Arab Israeli citizens, which Abbas advocates, or to reject full engagement with domestic Israeli politics in order to focus on the larger Israeli-Palestinian conflict.
 Abbas attributed this position to the influence of his mentor, Sheikh Abdullah, and described Abdullah's funeral as a philosophical turning point for him.

 During the 2021 Israeli-Palestinian crisis, Abbas condemned the burning of several synagogues in Lod by rioters, appealing to Muslim values and respect for the rule of law and vowing to help rebuild them.
 His actions earned him both praise from Jewish leaders and politicians, and anger from Muslim leaders, including calls to resign.

 According to the by-laws of the party, limiting MKs to three terms, Abbas was ineligible to run again for office in the 2021 elections.
 Abbas stated "I have to respect the institutions of Ra'am, if the bylaws are not changed, even though they didn't anticipate four elections in two years when they made the rules."
-However, he ran in the election as party leader and the United Arab List won four seats.
+However, he ran in the election as party leader and Ra'am won four seats.